burlachenkok/exploring-python3/python3-note.md

 The object returned by `range()` behaves as if it is a list, but it is not.
 It is an object of class `range` that returns the successive items of the desired sequence when you iterate over it.
 It does not make the list, thus saving space.
 In the old days, the Python language created a list with `range()` and implicit sequence with `xrange()`, but it was a lot of time ago in Python `2.*`, and currently we can forget that such a situation had a place to be.

-When you are looping through dictionaries you are enumerating through `keys`.
+When you are looping through dictionaries, you are enumerating through `keys`.
 If the key and corresponding value are important to you, then you can retrieve the value and key at the same time.
-For doing it you should use the [items()](https://docs.python.org/3/library/stdtypes.html?highlight=items#dict.items) method in the dictionary built-in type.
+To do it, you should use the [items()](https://docs.python.org/3/library/stdtypes.html?highlight=items#dict.items) method in the dictionary built-in type.

 Next, when you are looping through a sequence, the position index and corresponding value can be retrieved at the same time using the `enumerate()` function.
 Example: